Blog

 When Storm was released, one of the comments made was that it did not include the ability to generate a database schema from the Python classes used to represent the tables while this feature is available in a number of competing ORMs.
 The simple reason for this is that we haven't used schema generation in any of our ORM-using projects.

 Furthermore I'd argue that schema generation is not really appropriate for long lived projects where the data stored in the database is important.
+Imagine developing an application along these lines:

 Upgrading to Ubuntu Gutsy